primer/react/docs/content/Breadcrumbs.md

 - Do not have a section-level navigation
 - May need the ability to quickly go back to the previous (parent) page

-To use Breadcrumb with [react-router](https://github.com/ReactTraining/react-router) or [react-router-dom](https://www.npmjs.com/package/react-router-dom), pass `as={NavLink}` and omit the `selected` prop.
+To use Breadcrumbs with [react-router](https://github.com/ReactTraining/react-router) or [react-router-dom](https://www.npmjs.com/package/react-router-dom), pass `as={NavLink}` and omit the `selected` prop.
 This ensures that the NavLink gets `activeClassName='selected'`